rrthomas/ruth/README.nancy.md

 Ruth is a simple [XQuery]-based XML templating system, based on the plain text-oriented [Nancy].
 Ruth reads a file or directory into an XML document;
 XML files become subdocuments.
-It then produces a copy of the original file or directory, executing embedded XQuery queries against the constructed XML document.
+It then produces a copy of the original file or directory, executing embedded XQuery queries and updates against the constructed XML document.
 Custom XQuery functions and external programs can be used.

 [XQuery]: https://www.w3.org/TR/xquery/
 [Nancy]: https://github.com/rrthomas/nancy